Healthdirect Free Australian health advice you can count on.

 What are the symptoms of optic neuritis?

-• pain in or around the eye, which might feel worse when you move your eye
+• eye pain that feels worse when you move your eye

 • blind spots or areas of poor vision surrounded by normal vision

-The symptoms usually come on suddenly and get worse over about 2 weeks, then start to improve.
+The symptoms usually come on over several days and get worse over about 2 weeks.

 What causes optic neuritis?

-The exact cause of optic neuritis is unknown.
-However, it is thought that the body’s immune system might be mistakenly attacking the tissue covering the optic nerve.
+The exact cause of optic neuritis is not known.
+But it is thought that your body’s immune system might mistakenly attack the tissue covering the optic nerve.

-Optic neuritis usually affects one eye in adults, but it can affect both, and it can affect children too.
+Optic neuritis usually affects one eye, but it can affect both your eyes.

 How is optic neuritis diagnosed?

-If you have any eye pain or loss of vision, you should see your doctor within 24 hours.
-Your doctor might refer you to an eye specialist (ophthalmologist) who can make a diagnosis by examining you and performing tests to check:
+Your doctor might refer you to an eye specialist (ophthalmologist) who can make a diagnosis by examining you and performing eye tests to check:

 • your eyesight